 In addition, there are many problems with keeping honey bees:

 1) honey bees are not good pollinators.
 They are efficient pollen collectors but not pollinators because the pollen does not fall off of them easily.
 Native bees like mason bees pollinate 2-3 times better than honey bees.

 2) at their seasonal height, honey bees can reach 80,000 individuals per hive. they communicate so well through dance that they can outstrip an area of pollen and nectar before the pollen bees (mason bees, cellophane bees, sweat bees, etc) can fully take advantage (Kato et al. 1999; Dupont et al. 2003; Paini 2005; Hudewenz & Klein 2013).
-According to Cane & Tepedino (2017), an apiary of 40 hives removes the equivalent of the larval mass pollen provisions of 4,000,000 solitary bees.
+Honey bees deplete the pollen and nectar produced in local plant communities.
+According to Cane & Tepedino (2017), an apiary of 40 hives residing on wildlands for three months removes the food resources that would otherwise be available to rear 4 million solitary bees.

 3) honey bees originated from Asia so they co-evolved with the plants growing in Asia.
 In the United States, the honey bees have been found to preferentially pollinate these non-native species, increasing the seed set and spread of these at times invasive plants (Barthell et al. 2001).

 4) honey bees have been known to transmit diseases and parasites to native bees, including bumble bees (Hoffmann et al. 2008; Graystock et al. 2016).